Reflinders/Relib/README.md

 # Relib
 A robust object-orientated UI library made by Reflinders (@Mlgisbetter on Roblox).
 Inspired by other UI libraries, such as Orion and Rayfield.
+It should be noted that understanding how Relib works requires experience/understanding in Luau.

 # Intro

-To load Relib, you must require the module or load the raw version through loadstring; however, note that loadstring compatibility is not available yet:
+To load Relib, you must require the module or load the raw version through loadstring; however, note that loadstring compatibility is not available yet
+Here's an example of Relib in use:

 ```lua
 local Relib =  require(RelibModule) -- loadstring(rawLink)()
 local Components = Relib:GetComponents() -- Components needed to create buttons, sliders, dropdowns, etc.